 Minimalist abstract designs need to be simple for people to understand quickly what’s going on.
-The simple design is meant to compliment the (sometimes deceptively) simple game mechanics.
-Nanuleu gets this spot on with a beautifully simple to understand, absolutely hard to master Real Time Strategy / Tower Defence game that made its way to PC at the end of last year.
+The simple design is meant to complement the (sometimes deceptively) simple game mechanics.
+Nanuleu gets this spot on with a beautifully simple to understand, absolutely hard to master Real-Time Strategy / Tower Defence game that made its way to PC at the end of last year.

 Taking nature down to its root and creating a battleground, you plot out roots from a tree of life.
 Each extra tree you plant costs you resources.
 Some of those trees replenish resources like water or minerals, whereas some act as defence trees or attack trees to help defend all the land you have.
 After a while enemies arrive and start to attack your land – infecting trees and spreading rot across the land.
 You are very quickly sent into a resource management dilemma of growth versus defence versus attack.